-“What happens to someone who chooses to take their life?”
+“What happens to someone who chooses to take his/her life?”

 “Will I see her in some afterlife or is she punished forever for this?”

-The motives for suicide are so intertwined with depression and mental illness, that it is difficult to understand what can lead a person to follow through with such a final act.
-We know that depression and mental illness affect our inner thoughts.
-Mental illness causes a person to suffer with twisted thoughts which can lead to beliefs that he or she is not good enough and does not deserve to live.
+The motives for suicide are myriad, and so intertwined with depression and mental illness that it is difficult to understand what can lead a person to follow through with such a final act.
+We know that depression and mental illness affect one’s inner thoughts.
+Mental illness may cause a person to suffer to the point that he or she believes they are not good enough and do not deserve to live.
 When these thoughts become too overwhelming, a person may feel forced to take his or her own life.

-This level of despair and pain may be unimaginable to those who aren’t going through it, but it is a true experience that happens to some people and can lead to a life-terminating decision.
-When suicide is threatening to rear its ugly head, or even if it already has, Jesus and Christianity can cut through the pain and confusion to offer a measure of clarity and hope.
+This level of despair and pain may be unimaginable to those who aren’t going through it, but for some people it is all too real, and can lead to a life-terminating decision.
+Lifting oneself out of the darkness and mire of depression and suicidal thoughts is a daunting—perhaps seemingly impossible—task, but God’s loving promises can cut through the pain and confusion to offer a measure of clarity and hope.

 Life is good.
 Death is bad.

 For the most part, society reflects this.
 We see people cry at funerals and mourn the people from whom they are separated.
-Similarly, we see people rejoice at the birth of a baby and celebrate each new year of life.
+On the other hand, we see people rejoice at the birth of a baby and celebrate each new year of life.
 In general, the belief that life is good and death is bad seems to be part of the fabric of humanity.
 Death separates us from people and hurts us.
-Life is meant to be lived, and lived fully.
+Jesus proclaimed that life is meant to be lived, and lived fully (John 10:10).

-God also desires that we live.
-He is the one who has given us life, and he does not want us to end it before he, the Author of life, determines the time is right (Job 1:21)—not because he is a cosmic dictator with an unhealthy desire for control, but because it is proper for the one who begins and sustains life to also be the one who ends it.
-If we “take our lives into our own hands,” as it were, we are effectively like toddlers playing with fire.
-We are messing with something that wasn’t meant for us.
+God is the one who has given us life, and He does not intend for us to end it before He, the Author of life, determines that the time is right (Job 1:21)—not because He is a cosmic dictator with an unhealthy desire for control, but because it is proper for the one who begins and sustains life to also be the one who ends it.

 Yes, Christians believe that suicide is a sin (an offense against God).
 God calls us not to murder (Exodus 20:13), and that includes murdering ourselves.
 He has entrusted life to us and desires that we honor all life, even our own.